 - The Peer Helper Program introduces like-minded students to one another.

-- Peer Helpers receive a $250 honorarium each term upon successful completion of the program.
+- Peer Helpers receive $300 each term upon successful completion of the program.

 - The Peer Helper Program is recognized by the Co-Curricular Record.

 Do you want to be a Peer Helper?